Exploring Length Generalization in Large Language Models: Standard Finetuning Fails at Length Generalization

 \section{Standard Finetuning Fails at Length Generalization}

 We begin by demonstrating that finetuning transformer models on length-generalization tasks results in poor out-of-distribution performance.
-In experiments, we use pretrained networks from the LaMDA family~\citep{thoppilan2022lamda}, which are dense left-to-right decoder-only tranformer models.
+In experiments we use \pretrainedmodel \footnote{We omit the name of the model for the purpose of anonymization.} decoder-only models.
 These checkpoints were trained using general natural language data.
-We use the AdaFactor optimizer~\citep{shazeer2018adafactor} during finetuning, and tune the learning rate, batch size and dropout (details in SM).
+We use the AdaFactor optimizer~\citep{shazeer2018adafactor} during finetuning, and tune the learning rate, batch size and dropout.
+We trained the networks until the in-distribution validation accuracy settles (20000 gradient steps for parity and 18000 gradient steps for variable assignment).
+The loss was only computed on the target tokens (i.e. the model wasn't trained to model the input questions).